Takeaways from the second Republican presidential debate - Local News 8

 By Eric Bradner, Gregory Krieg, Steve Contorno, Daniel Strauss and Arit John, CNN

-The seven GOP contenders in Wednesday night’s showdown at the Ronald Reagan Presidential Library in California provided a handful of memorable moments, including former South Carolina Gov. Nikki Haley unloading what often seemed like the entire field’s pent-up frustration with entrepreneur Vivek Ramaswamy.

-“Honestly, every time I hear you, I feel a little bit dumber for what you say,” she said to him at one point.
+(CNN) — The Republicans looking to become the top alternative to Donald Trump in the 2024 primary opened their second debate Wednesday night with new attacks on the front-runner, but their efforts to separate themselves from the pack were marred by a chaotic environment, filled with cross talk.

-Two candidates criticized Trump’s absence, as well.
-Florida Gov. Ron DeSantis said he was “missing in action.”
-Former New Jersey Gov. Chris Christie called the former president “Donald Duck” and said he “hides behind his golf clubs” rather than defending his record on stage.
+Florida Gov. Ron DeSantis, who has long been in second place to Trump but has been sagging in the polls recently, said Trump is “missing in action.”
+Former New Jersey Gov. Chris Christie, whose campaign has been rooted in Trump criticism, took aggressive swings at the former president, calling him “Donald Duck” and saying he “hides behind his golf clubs” rather than defending his record on the debate stage.

 The GOP field also took early shots at President Joe Biden.
-South Carolina Sen. Tim Scott said Biden, rather than joining the striking auto workers’ union on the picket line Tuesday in Michigan, should be on the southern border.
+South Carolina Sen. Tim Scott said Biden, rather than joining the striking autoworkers’ union on the picket line Tuesday in Michigan, should be on the southern border.
 Former Vice President Mike Pence said Biden should be “on the unemployment line.”
-North Dakota Gov. Doug Burgum said Biden was interfering with “free markets.”
+Entrepreneur Vivek Ramaswamy said the autoworkers should be protesting outside Biden’s White House instead.
+North Dakota Gov. Doug Burgum claimed Biden is interfering with “free markets.”

+However, the debate’s early chaos made following what candidates were saying all but impossible for viewers.
+The hard-to-track exchanges made it even more difficult for any candidate to emerge as the most viable alternative to Trump.

-However, what played out in the debate, hosted by Fox Business Network and Univision, is unlikely to change the trajectory of a GOP race in which Trump has remained dominant in national and early-state polling.
+Here are three early takeaways from the ongoing debate, hosted by Fox Business Network and Univision, at the Ronald Reagan Presidential Library in Simi Valley, California:

-And the frequently messy, hard-to-track crosstalk could have led many viewers to tune out entirely.

-Trump might have played it safe by skipping the debates and taking a running-as-an-incumbent approach to the 2024 GOP primary.
+Trump might be playing it safe by skipping the debates and taking a running-as-an-incumbent approach to the 2024 GOP primary.

-It’s hard to see, though, how he would pay a significant price in the eyes of the party’s voters for missing Wednesday night’s messy engagement.
+It’s hard to see, though, how he would pay a significant price in the eyes of primary voters for missing Wednesday night’s messy engagement.

-Trump’s rivals took a few shots at him.
+Trump’s rivals took a few shots at the former president.
 DeSantis knocked him for deficit spending.
-Christie mocked him during the night’s early moments, calling him “Donald Duck” for skipping the debate and then in his final comments said he would vote Trump off the GOP island.
+Christie mocked him, calling him “Donald Duck” for skipping the debate.

-“This guy has not only divided our party – he’s divided families all over this country.
-He’s divided friends all over this country,” Christie said.
-“He needs to be voted off the island and he needs to be taken out of this process.”

-However, Trump largely escaped serious scrutiny of his four years in the Oval Office from a field of rivals courting voters who have largely positive views of his presidency.
+But he largely escaped serious scrutiny of his four years in the Oval Office from a field of rivals courting voters who have largely positive views of Trump’s presidency.

-“Tonight’s GOP debate was as boring and inconsequential as the first debate, and nothing that was said will change the dynamics of the primary contest,” Trump campaign senior adviser Chris LaCivita said in a statement.
+Trump campaign senior adviser Chris LaCivita told CNN the debate was “a joke,” adding that it so far has amounted to “an interview to be the ‘designated survivor.’”

 Candidates pile on Ramaswamy